Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Material and methods

 where $\phi_{i,j,0}$ is the initial contact rate, $\delta$ defines a transition interval, and $\widehat{\phi}_{i,j}$ represents a transition contact rate to ensure smooth transition, i.e., ${\phi}_{i,j}(t)\in\mathcal{C}^1((c_1-\varepsilon,c_1+ \delta + \varepsilon))$ for ${i,j}\in\{1,\ldots,6\}$ with $0<\varepsilon\ll1$.
 As suggested in~\cite{kuhn_assessment_2021}, $\widehat{\phi}$ is realized through a cosine function.

 In order to realize the spatial resolution, we employed a generalized graph as described in~\cite{kuhn_assessment_2021}.
 Proceeding with this approach, we obtained a graph with one node for each spatial region, which is then equipped with a a local disease dynamics model based on ODEs.
 Furthermore, we obtained one edge for each pair of age group and disease state, which then implements the corresponding mobility exchange.
 The $400\times 400$ \textit{mobility matrix} for all of Germany's counties was extrapolated from the German Federal Employment Agency~\cite{bmas_pendlerverflechtungen_2020}.
 The adjacency matrix $A$ needed for the GNN was obtained from this mobility data matrix by setting all nonzero connections to one.

-While also this metapopulation model was implemented efficiently and did undergo several optimization steps, for large experiments we still require relevant computing resources; cf.~\Cref{fig:GNN_results}, Panel C.
+\MK{The resulting graph, representing 400 German counties, is directed and has a density of $30.4\%$ with $48,467$ edges.
+Its topology is characterized by an uneven degree distribution with highly connected hubs (e.g., Frankfurt) connecting to smaller surrounding areas, indicated by a slightly negative assortativity coefficient ($-0.096$).
+A high clustering coefficient ($0.56$) further reflects strong local community structures.
+From a physical perspective, the GNN learns to approximate the epidemic diffusion process on this specific topology.
+Since the local rules of this diffusion are consistent, the model is capable of generalizing to unseen temporal scenarios, given the local connectivity patterns remain similar.}